-The care plan may include physical, occupational, respiratory and/or speech therapy; care coordination; medication management; and therapeutic recreation.
-We communicate with primary care doctors and specialists, making it easy to follow the patient’s progress.
+Each patient receives a customized care plan developed around their short-term rehab and nursing needs, health history, and goals.
+A rehabilitation physician leads the multidisciplinary team and may include physical, occupational, respiratory, and speech therapy; care coordination; medication management; and therapeutic recreation.
+In addition, we communicate with primary care doctors and specialists, making it easy to follow the patient’s progress.

 Transitional rehab emphasizes smooth and convenient transitions.
 Whether you’ve come to us from your home or a hospital, we’ll work to make the admission process safe and efficient for patients and their families.
-We’ll also coordinate with physicians and caregivers to help patients stay healthy and continue their progress after they leave us.
+We’ll also coordinate with physicians and caregivers to help patients stay healthy and progress after leaving us.

 Continue ReadingIn March of 2021, Virginia J. of Pittston suffered a fall in her home.
 She received physical therapy following the fall but in due course, was ...